hershbhasin/hershbhasin.github.io/_posts/2019-01-02-aws-networking.md

 EC2/Launch Instance / Community AMIs/search for: ami-1cb6b467 (same image as before, i.e. image with docker)

-Network: shared-vpc
+1. Network: shared-vpc

-subnet: database
+2. subnet: database

+3. Network interfaces/etho/

-Network interfaces/etho/primary ip:  10.2.2.41
+   ​	primary ip:  10.2.2.41

    (note no ENI card here as this will not have a  public ip as this is private)

+4. Security Group Tab

+   1. Create New Security Group:

+      * Name: database-sg

+      * Rule:
+        * Type: SSH /Protocol: TCP/Port: 22 / Source:192.168.0.0/16,10.2.0.0/16 (on premises network, & shared vpc cider)
+        * Type: MySQL/Aurora /Protocol: TCP / Port: 3306 /Source: 10.1.254.0/24 (web-pub subnet)
+        * Type: All ICMP-IPV4/Protocol: ICMP/ port 0-65535/ Source: Anywhere (for ping)

 # VPC Peering & Routing

+Here we will peer the web-ops to the shared-vpc so that the web instance can talk to the db instance

+Pcx =>P(erring) CX(connection)

+1. Create peering connection
+2. Update route tables in both vpcs to point to peering connection

 ![](..\assets\aws-vpc-5.PNG)

 Peering is only for instance to instance connections

-**Peering**
+**Create Peering Connection**

+Goto: vpc/Peering connections

-Name: web-shared-pcx
+1. Name: web-shared-pcx

-VPC-Requester: web-vpc
+2. VPC-Requester: web-vpc

-VPC-Accepter:  shared-vpc
+3. VPC-Accepter:  shared-vpc
+4. Create click

 **Accept Request**  (on Peering window)